Skip to content

 may help you to transition.

-PyCO2SYS is maintained primarily by Dr Matthew Humphreys of NIOZ Royal Netherlands Institute for Sea Research (Texel) with support from the main developers of all previous versions of CO2SYS.
+PyCO2SYS is developed and maintained primarily by Dr Matthew P. Humphreys at NIOZ Royal Netherlands Institute for Sea Research (Texel), with support from a range of other contributers and the developers of several other CO2SYS implementations.

 A paper describing PyCO2SYS is freely available: